New Mexico Health Insurance

 What is a health insurance marketplace?

-A health insurance marketplace, or exchange, is a site where residents can shop for individual and family health plans.
+A health insurance marketplace, or exchange, is a site where residents can shop for individual and family health plans and compare health insurance quotes.
 A federal exchange exists at HealthCare.gov, and some states chose to establish their own exchanges as well.
 According to the Kaiser Family Foundation, in 2013, Gov. Susana Martinez announced New Mexico would establish its own exchange.
 New Mexico’s insurance marketplace is called Be Well NM, and people can purchase policies through the website or over the phone.

 Insurance companies are no longer able to deny coverage to people with pre-existing conditions, and all plans are now grouped into standardized classifications to make comparisons between companies more simple.